Coronavirus digest: Israel approves vaccines for over-5s | DW | 15.11.2021

 Germany reported 23,607 new cases and 43 deaths on Monday, according to data from the Robert Koch Institute (RKI), the country's public health body.
 The total number of cases now stands at 5,045,076, and deaths at 97,715.

-Germany also logged a record seven-day high incidence rate —which indicates the number of new COVID infections per 100,000 people — of 303 on Monday.
+Germany also logged a record seven-day high incidence rate — indicating the number of new COVID infections per 100,000 people — of 303 on Monday.
 It is the first time the rate has passed 300 since the pandemic began.

-Prominent UK epidemiologist Neil Ferguson, a member of the group of scientists who advise the Boris Johnson administration on COVID, told the BBC that booster jabs for younger age groups "make quite a big difference to driving transmission down to low levels."
+Prominent United Kingdom epidemiologist Neil Ferguson, a member of the group of scientists who advise the Boris Johnson administration on COVID-19, told the BBC that booster jabs for younger age groups "make quite a big difference to driving transmission down to low levels."

 In Austria, a lockdown for unvaccinated people went into force on Monday.
 Those who break rules risk a €500 fine ($570) and those who refuse to show proof of vaccination could face fines three times higher.